Meet the Staff

 Responsible for scrutinizing all aspects of County government operations with an eye toward improving efficiency, accountability and transparency.
-His duties also include overseeing the development of Supervisor Yaroslavsky’s website.
+His duties also include overseeing the development and content of Supervisor Yaroslavsky’s website.
 Prior to joining Yaroslavsky’s staff, Sappell was an award-winning reporter and editor for the Los Angeles Times for nearly three decades, holding a series of top management jobs that included city editor, investigations editor and executive editor of the paper’s website, LATimes.com.
 His ground-breaking investigative work led to reforms in numerous local agencies, from law enforcement to children’s services.
 He also helped guide the paper’s staff to many national awards, among them two Pulitzer Prizes for coverage of the 1992 riots and the 1994 Northridge earthquake.
 Before joining the Times in 1981, Sappell worked as a reporter at the Los Angeles Herald-Examiner and the New York Daily News.

 Responsible for formulating policy on all aspects related to the County’s health and public health services.
 Prior to joining Supervisor Yaroslavsky’s staff, Elan worked in the Director’s Office at the Department of Public Health, where he managed a variety of special projects and assisted in the Department’s strategic planning and executive administration.
 Prior to that, he worked for EngenderHealth, an international non-profit health agency based in New York, where he worked with health care providers throughout the U.S. and Africa to increase access to health care services for young men and people living with HIV and AIDS.
 Elan previously served as Supervisor Yaroslavsky’s Assistant Health Deputy from 1999 to 2001.
 Elan was born and raised in Los Angeles and received a B.S. in Psychology from UC Berkeley and a M.P.H. from Columbia University’s Mailman School of Public Health.